course-details-portlet

 Course content

-Our time faces fundamental challenges related to the destruction of nature, resource consumption and climate change as a result of human activity.
+Our time faces fundamental challenges related to the destruction of nature, resource consumption and climate change, resulted by human activity.
 Urban sprawl and construction activities are responsible for a large part of this development.
-How can architecture as a discipline and human form of expression be a constructive contributor to reversing this?
-What should the architect's role be and how do we need to restructure our thinking?
+How can architecture as a discipline and human way of expression be a constructive contributor to reversing this?
+What should the architect's role be and how do we need to re-structure our thinking?
 Circular architecture is about resource responsibility at all levels, a frugal use of materials, and solutions that exploit the inherent properties of materials and buildings.
-This is achieved by combining the conservation, transformation and reuse of buildings, materials and building components, as well as designing with longevity and adaptability in mind.
-It is also about adapting to new perspectives, open processes, and the ability to act and shape in a world where the future is unpredictable and uncertain.
+This is achieved by combining conservation, transformation and reuse of buildings, materials and building components with a strategy of adaptability and longevity in mind.
+The architectural quality of a building, especially its visual-aesthetic quality, plays a decisive role in the emotional connection with the building, which in turn influences how well people care for the building and how well they maintain it in the long term.
+The visual and aesthetic quality depends on the mutual relationships between new and existing buildings and on the spatial and functional design of the interior spaces, in which the use of daylight, colour and the selection of materials are of decisive importance.
+It is also about developing new perspectives through open creative processes, searching for ways to act in a world of an unpredictable and uncertain future.

-The design courses AAR4680 Circular Studio - existing buildings (AUTUMN) and AAR4690 Circular Studio - Materials (SPRING) are a part of the department for architecture and technology’s focus (IAT) on sustainable and circular architecture.
-These, together with the recommended knowledge courses, complement each other and provide a good basis for further specialisation in the realm of circular architecture.
+The design courses AAR4680 Circular Studio - Buildings (AUTUMN) and AAR4690 Circular Studio - Materials (SPRING) are a part of the Department for Architecture and Technology’s (IAT) focus on sustainable and circular architecture.
+These, together with the recommended knowledge courses, complement each other and provide a good basis for further specialization in exploring circular architecture.

 Course content